pgniewko/gt-pyg/README.md

 2. Some implementation techniques are borrowed from the [TransformerConv](https://github.com/pyg-team/pytorch_geometric/blob/master/torch_geometric/nn/conv/transformer_conv.py) module in the PyTorch-Geometric codebase.

 3. To convert SMILES into a tensor code, one option is to utilize the [from_smiles](https://pytorch-geometric.readthedocs.io/en/latest/modules/utils.html#torch_geometric.utils.from_smiles) method.
-However, the current featurization approach lacks flexibility, as it necessitates the creation of multiple embeddings, which are then summed instead of employing a single Linear layer.
+However, the current featurization approach lacks flexibility; It necessitates the creation of multiple embeddings, which are then summed instead of employing a single Linear layer.

 4. To maintain simplicity, we forgo creating a separate DataSet object since we are working with small datasets.
 Instead, we pass a list of Data objects to the DataLoader, as explained in the [documentation](https://pytorch-geometric.readthedocs.io/en/latest/tutorial/create_dataset.html).